 A torn Anterior Cruciate Ligament (ACL) is the most disruptive lower limb injury an athlete can experience.
 At the professional level, it can cost an athlete anywhere from 6-12 months competition and training time.

-In my career, I’ve rehabilitated many ACL’s including some high profile one’s like these below:
+Within Luke’s career, he has rehabilitated many ACL’s including some high profile one’s like these below:

 So I’ve Torn My ACL, Now What?